-That means regardless of what your cruise lines might say, you can 100% travel independently in Cuba if you have your Cuban Tourist Card and an approved category of travel.
+That means that you can 100% travel independently in Cuba if you have your Cuban Tourist Card and an approved category of travel.

-A local Cuban Hero can book vintage car tours, recommend authentic restaurants, and give you the inside scoop on activities your cruise line won’t tell you about (like how to find studios run by independent artists who sell their work).
+ViaHero's local Cuban travel experts (aka Heroes) can make it easy.
+A local Cuban Hero can book vintage car tours, recommend authentic restaurants, and give you the inside scoop on activities your guidebook won’t tell you about (like how to find studios run by independent artists who sell their work).
 Plus, you’ll get custom maps, phone support, and someone you can pepper with questions about Cuba before you even leave on your cruise.
 It’s like having a best friend in Cuba planning your trip.

 Things to do in Havana

 Even if you only have one day to explore Havana, there are many wonderful activities that you can enjoy on your own.
 These are just a few ideas to inspire you to think outside the Cuba shore excursions box by booking a unique and fun day.